SuperDARN/pydarn/docs/dev/PR.md

 - merge to `master` **ONLY** if it is a **HOTFIX** or **RELEASE** branch.

     !!!
 Note
-        **HOTFIX** is a substantial bug fix that prevents users from installing/using pyDARN or giving in accurate data.
+        **HOTFIX** is a substantial fix for a bug that prevents users from installing or using pyDARN or gives inaccurate data.
 Document fixes can also be seen as a **HOTFIX** as they do not require release and DOI'ing on the code.

 - In some cases, documentation can be merged to `master` if it is fixing some typos.